 – Choose a machine that is as user-friendly as you may need depending on your expertise.
 You don’t want to end up with a headache trying to figure out how to use it.

-Maintenance and Upkeep for your Leather Sewing Machine
+Maintenance and Upkeep of your Leather Sewing Machine

 1-.
 Always make changes in adjustments and settings of your machine before sewing on thinner or heavier fabrics.
 Resting importance to this crucial step will compromise years of life from your unit.